-- The Committee is responsible for promoting and enhancing graduate education programs in the study and educational applications of the art and science of human movement and physical activity, consistent with the broader purpose of the Academy.
+2. The Committee is responsible for promoting and enhancing graduate education programs in the study and educational applications of the art and science of human movement and physical activity, consistent with the broader purpose of the Academy.

-The Doctoral Program Review Process
+The Doctoral Program Evaluation Process

-The Standing Committee on Doctoral Programs:
+The Standing Committee on Doctoral Program Evaluation:

-- Organizing and supervising the process including revising the list of institutions invited to participate;
+a.
+Organizing and supervising the process including revising the list of institutions invited to participate;

-- Recommending to the NAK Executive Committee the participation fee to charge institutions;
+b.
+Recommending to the NAK Executive Committee the participation fee to charge institutions;

 [note: the scholar preferably should be an Academy Fellow with appropriate measurement and statistical expertise but who is not

-- Presenting the results at the appropriate annual Academy meeting;
+d.
+Presenting the results at the appropriate annual Academy meeting;

-- Placing the results on the Academy website;
+e.
+Placing the results on the Academy website;

-- Developing a paper on the process and results for publication.
+f.
+Developing a paper on the process and results for publication.

-- Reports appropriate information to the Executive Committee and members at the Academy Business meeting annually.
+3. Reports appropriate information to the Executive Committee and members at the Academy Business meeting annually.

-- Periodically compares the Academy ‘doctoral program review’ outcomes with those of other national graduate program evaluations.
+4. Periodically compares the Academy ‘doctoral program review’ outcomes with those of other national graduate program evaluations.